The Management

 This is

-naturally so for management roles which are extremely complex and
+especially so for management roles which are extremely complex and

 highly unique.
 Assessing candidates to run a semiconductor plant

-is very different will be very different from appraising people to
+is very different from appraising people to

-advantage.
-Therefore, interview styles need to adapt and evolve
+styles need to adapt and evolve in order to challenge

 How Many Interviews?